JoelHKV/ConceptGenerator/readme.md

 A more robust approach implemented here is to request ChatGPT to sort the inputted concepts from most concrete to most abstract.
-The exact reason why the latter approach is better is unclear, but it probably has to do with the fact that Large Language Models, contrary to computers in general, are better suited for verbal rather than numerical information.
+The exact reason why the latter approach is better is unclear, but it probably has to do with the fact that Large Language Models (LLM), contrary to computers in general, are better suited for verbal rather than numerical information.